Virginia State Route 401: History

+It was renamed from Lincolnia Road in 1953 due to a city ordinance passed by the Alexandria city council that required all north-south streets to be named for Confederate leaders.
+It was included on an inventory of Confederate street names in Alexandria, and the city plans to rename all street names on that list at a rate of three per year.

 SR 401 was assigned to its present location, previously unnumbered, in the early 1980s, but it only ran as far north as SR 236.
 In the mid-1980s, it was extended to its current terminus at SR 420.
 Its current route was once part of Fairfax County, and the portion of SR 401 from immediately south of Edsall Road to its southern terminus was part of SR 613 until it was annexed by Alexandria in the 1950s.